FerencBuzas/JsfWildFly/README_en.md

 TODO
 =========

+* The installer script is not quite complete
-* Test concurrent usage with multiple client
+* Test concurrent usage with multiple clients
 * Correct Database authorization
 * Store hashed passwords (now they are plain)
 * Add tests (unit, end to end)